👉Harvard Mediterranean Diet Guide

 Fuel your day with Nature's Garden Healthy Trail Mix — a delicious, nutrient-packed blend in a 28.8 oz. resealable snack pack.

-🔥👉Buy it on Amazon
+🔥👉Buy it on Amazon5.
+Healthy Fats

 Olive oil is the primary source of fat in the Mediterranean diet.
 It is rich in monounsaturated fats, which support heart health and overall wellness.